lorenzosquadrani/lorenzosquadrani.github.io/_notes/linux/bash_scripting.md

-Everything is taken from this amazing [guide](https://guide.bash.academy/).
+Everything is taken from this amazing [guide](https://guide.bash.academy/), or this other amazing [guide](https://ryanstutorials.net/bash-scripting-tutorial/).

 ## Bash Quick Guide